aviiciii/audiobook-downloader/README.md

 * The Tokybook URL for the audiobook.
 * Optional details like the author, cover image URL, year, and narrator.

-After you provide the details, it will display a summary table, and the download will begin with a progress bar for each chapter.
+After you provide the details, it will display a summary table, and the download will begin.

 Enjoy :)